- Search for a Leaflet

 What if I give too much?

-Amoxicillin is normally a safe drug.
-It is unlikely to cause any problems if you give an extra dose by mistake.
+You are unlikely to cause harm if you give an extra dose of amoxicillin by mistake.

-If you think you may have given your child too much amoxicillin, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales).
+If you think you may have given your child too much amoxicillin, contact your doctor or local NHS services (details at end of leaflet).
 Have the medicine container or packet with you if you telephone for advice.

 Are there any possible side-effects?